 I love taking cabs in New York City.
 I always learn something interesting when I talk to cab drivers.

 I peppered him with questions and PJ chatted up a storm.
-PJ’s family owns six cabs.
-He doesn’t normally drive the cab, but today one of the normal drivers was sick.
-PJ grew up in Queens, and just finished his associate’s degree in marketing, but what he really wants to do is pursue his DJ business.
-I asked him all kinds of questions about the club scene in NYC and the economics of the DJ business.
+I learned that PJ’s family owned six cabs.
+He didn’t normally drive the cab, but one of the normal drivers was sick.
+He grew up in Queens, and had just finished his associate’s degree in marketing, but what he really wanted to do was pursue his DJ business.
+I asked him all kinds of questions about the club scene in New York City and the economics of the DJ business.
 And yes, I of course had to give him some advice about ignoring his parents’ concerns and following his passion.
 Then PJ got a call.

 “I don’t know him but that’s a tough last name.”

 “What?
-You don’t know Wiener?
+You don’t know Weiner?
 The congressman that texted photos of his private parts?
 It’s been all over the news, PJ.
 He’s your congressman.
 He lives in Queens.
 It’s on the cover of The New York Post every day.”